OCA/sale-workflow/sale_order_revision/README.rst

 Usage
 =====

-* Add a new button to revise a sale order depending on its status.
+* Click the new button to revise a sale order
+The button appears only to member to group Sale Reviser and depending on its status.

 * When a user revises a sale order:

  - the revised sale.order is duplicated
  - the new sale order has a link to the original sale order
  - the revised sale order is set to cancel status
  - the revised sale order has a link to the new sale order

 Credits
 =======